amol-/depot/docs/index.rst

     $ pip install filedepot

-Keep in mind that DEPOT itself has no dependencies, if you want to use GridFS storage, S3 or any other storage that requires third party libraries, your own application is required to install the dependency.
-In this specific case ``pymongo`` and ``boto`` (or ``boto3``) are respectively needed for GridFS and S3 support.
+Keep in mind that DEPOT itself has no dependencies, if you want to use GridFS storage, S3, GCS or any other storage that requires third party libraries, your own application is required to install the dependency.
+In this specific case ``pymongo`` and ``boto`` (or ``boto3``) and ``google-cloud-storage`` are respectively needed for GridFS, S3 and GCS support.

 .. _depot_standalone: